 001. The story

 007 takes the bloody shot and disappears to share a drink with a scorpion, until MI6 gets blown up and surrogate mother M comes under threat from an old protégé with a big grudge.
 A grudge that takes in the world’s deep cover agents, the London Underground, parliamentary inquiries and a beardy old bloke in a tumbledown Scottish house.
-Whilst all this goes off, Bond gets a bit angsty and quotes The Lion King.

 002. The villains

 Raoul Silva was betrayed by M to the Chinese, who weren’t very nice to him or his teeth.
 Now he’s using t’internet to get back at his former employers with a series of elaborate and explosive means, that mostly involves him dressing up as a policeman, talking about rats and chucking an entire tube train at Bond.
 Silent secondary baddie Patrice is mainly there to be chased a couple of times and to fall out of a window.

 It’s said that M is the main Bond girl here, and it’s true that the plot is mainly driven by her and the 007/M relationship (thankfully not physical, though Roger Moore might have been worth a comeback in that regard).
 We’ve got the spunky but doubt-riddled Eve to back things up, and a classic if underused femme fatale in Severine, who plays the mystery card and gets steamy in the shower with 007 before coming to a booze-sodden end.